-The Oktoberfest bomb attack is the worst act of terrorism in the history of the Federal Republic of Germany.
-Nevertheless, it has been virtually eliminated from the collective memory.
-The reasons that led to this act have still not been clarified in full to this day and possible accomplices not brought to justice.
+The Oktoberfest attack is the most serious act of terrorism in the history of the Federal Republic of Germany.
+However, he was largely repressed from the collective memory.
+To this day, the background to the crime has not been fully clarified, and possible accomplices have not been convicted.

-The documentation at the site of the attack provides information about what happened.
-It commemorates the victims, gives survivors and relatives as well as eyewitnesses a voice and traces society’s response to the attack up to the present day.
+The documentation at the scene of the assassination provides information about what happened.
+It commemorates the victims, allows survivors and relatives as well as eyewitnesses to have their say and describes how society has dealt with the attack up to the present day.